yuhr/ski/README.md

 # ski
 A package manager for Chez Scheme.
+Currently supports Linux only.